1. Care more about you and your money than anyone who doesn’t share your last name.

-78. Listen and provides feedback in a way that a magazine or newsletter writer does not.
+78. Listen and provide feedback in a way that a magazine or newsletter writer does not.

-79. Share the experience of dozens of our clients (maintaining absolute confidentiality) who have faced circumstances similar to yours.
+79. Share knowledge (while maintaining absolute confidentiality) gained from the experiences of dozens of clients who have faced circumstances similar to yours over the years.

 80. Help educate you, your partner, parents, children and grandchildren about investments and financial concepts.

-81. Distributes and writes blog posts that discuss significant and/or new financial concepts.
+81. Distribute information, including our own blog posts, that discusses significant and/or new financial concepts.